OfferZen-Community/developers-finance/docs/wealth-creation/investing-in-property.md

 * Property is one of the oldest asset classes and will always be relevant&#x20;
 * It is important to divorce living in a property for shelter and security from investing in property
-* It is cheaper to invest in listed property, such as retail and office space (REIT) and there’s no exit risk, as when buying a property&#x20;
+* It is cheaper to invest in listed property, such as retail and office space (REIT) and there’s no [exit risk](https://www.developersfinance.guide/docs/glossary-intro#exit-risk), as when buying a property&#x20;
 * Diversification in terms of location and subsections is important&#x20;
-* The main risks are liquidity, inflation, location and capital flight&#x20;
+* The main risks are liquidity, inflation, location and [capital flight](https://www.developersfinance.guide/docs/glossary-intro#capital-flight)&#x20;
-* Property is not a cornerstone of a financial portfolio, but it can help with diversification
+* Property is not a cornerstone of a financial portfolio, but it can help with diversification.